adamd/orchestrate-cloner/README.md

 7. You should have an email for your exported data.
 8. run this inside of the terminal:
       `orchesclone ofile=path/to/exported/data devkey=dev-app-api-key`
-9. Your collections and objects are created!
+9. Your collections and objects are created along with your graphs and events!
-10. Does not handle graphing or events yet.
+10. Now you have a live app and a dev app in orchestrate.

 ## Getting Credentials